-Learn more about the top five colleges for a Bachelor's in Accounting degree.
+Learn more about the top colleges for a Bachelor's in Accounting degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Georgetown University’s Bachelor's in Accounting degree program prepares students for career paths in public accounting, consulting investment banking, equity research, wealth management, corporate accounting, private equity, and even government and information technology.